RiescoR/POCP-VS-AAI/README.md

 # POCP-VS-AAI
-Evaluation of POCP VS AAI: This is a R script to parse all the results into summary tables, analyze them and create some plots.
+Evaluation of POCP VS AAI: This is a R script to parse all the results from EzAAI and Bio-PI POCP marix into summary tables, analyze them and create some plots.

 ## Dependencies
 The script has been tested in R v.4.2.2.
 It has the following dependendencies: